cisco/mindmeld/docs/source/blueprints/food_ordering.rst

 7. Training the NLP Classifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To put the training data to use and train a baseline NLP system for your app using Workbench's default machine learning settings, use the :keyword:`build()` method of the :keyword:`NaturalLanguageProcessor` class:
+To put the training data to use and train a baseline NLP system for your app using Workbench's default machine learning settings, use the :meth:`build()` method of the :class:`NaturalLanguageProcessor` class:

 .. code:: python